-- 1. ECD001/002 are both turned off; CRA001 is powered and a user chart is created on CRA001.
+- ECD001/002 are both turned off; CRA001 is powered and a user chart is created on CRA001.
 User chart data is not transferred as both ECD001 and ECD002 are turned off. - 2.
 ECD001 is turned on.
 As this unit is assigned as a Planning ECDIS, CRA001's user chart data is deleted.

-If the operator clicks the PLAN button on the Status bar when one or more units (including the master unit) is turned off, one of the following messages appears.
-Turn all units in the same network on, then plan or edit the route as required.
+If the operator clicks the PLAN button on the Status bar with one or more units powered off, one of the messages shown at the top of the next page appears.
+If this occurs, turn on all units to create or edit user charts.